 Туре Description Location On-scene site management The focal point for control and containment activities as well as communications to the ICP, at or as close to the actual incident site as possible given safety concerns.
-In many cases, activities may be As required by incident.
-Field Level Response coordinated from a temporary and / or mobile location, such as the Initial IC's truck.
+In many cases, activities As required by incident.
+Field Level Response may be coordinated from a temporary and / or mobile location, such as the Initial IC's truck.
 As the event becomes more serious or complex, it may become necessary to activate the ICP.
 See applicable supplemental Plan(s).
 Incident Command Post (ICP) The ICP will be activated during an emergency, as appropriate, usually at the area field office or plant site.
 The established ICP should be near the site of the emergency, but outside the hazard area.
 As required by incident.
-Field Level Response The ICP plans and coordinates tactical operations.
-The ICP must have the appropriate equipment, personnel, and materials resources to manage the emergency.
-See applicable supplemental Plan(s).
-Emergency Coordination Centre (ECC) Corporate Level Response The ICP may be supported by the ECC which provides coordinated corporate support, guidance, and strategic planning.
-The ECC will be activated during an emergency, as appropriate, at the Calgary head office where Technical Specialists are available to provide support to the ICP, as requested.
+See applicable Field Level Response The ICP plans and coordinates tactical operations.
+The ICP must have the appropriate equipment, personnel, and materials resources to manage the emergency. supplemental Plan(s).
+Emergency Coordination Centre (ECC) The ICP may be supported by the ECC which provides coordinated corporate support, guidance, and strategic planning.
 As required by incident.
-ECC Room 103, 34 Floor 585 - 8th Ave SW Calgary, AB T2P 1G1
+Corporate Level Response The ECC will be activated during an emergency, as appropriate, at the Calgary head office where Technical Specialists are available to provide support to the ICP, as requested.